hkdb/app/README.md

 As far as I know, there's no way to easily add third party repos especially since the whole backend is closed source.

+`go/pip/cargo`:

+The go, pip, and cargo support is not meant to be a replacement for development purposes but rather for users that use software that are distributed via go, pip, and cargo.

 ### INSTALL

 1. Make sure all the package managers you want app to manage are installed and configured properly